kineticfire-labs/semver-multi/README.md

 ## Use a Project Definition File to Describe Project and Artifact Relationships

-*semver-multi* uses a project definition file--`semver-multi.json`--to describe the project.
+*semver-multi* uses a project definition file--named `semver-multi.json`--to describe the project.
 This file enables *semver-multi* to understand all of the sub-projects and artifacts in the project as well as the relationships between them to compute semantic version numbers.

-The project definition file uses *scopes* and *types* from [Conventional Commits specification](https://www.conventionalcommits.org/) to describe project and artifacts and the types of changes that be committed against them.
+The project definition file uses *scopes* and *types* from [Conventional Commits specification](https://www.conventionalcommits.org/) to describe the project, sub-projects, and artifacts and the types of changes that be committed against them.
 The file has a set format, expressed in JSON.

 The following sections further explation the project definition file:
 1. [Scopes and Types](#scopes-and-types)